sshevche-cell/DS340Project/README.md

 How to run?

+Option 1 Steps:
-Option 1: Run the Sentiment part in full and after run the Technical part in full.
+1. Run the Sentiment part in full
+2. Run the Technical part in full

+Option 2 Steps:
-Option 2: Run the Technical part until "IMPORT SENTIMENT", run the Sentiment part in full, finish running the Technical part.
+1. Run the Technical part until "IMPORT SENTIMENT"
+2. Run the Sentiment part in full
+3. Finish running the Technical part